skilesare/immortality/yudikowski,_pirsig,_and_alexander_walk_into_a_bar/README.md

 Yudkowsky comes down squarly on the side that the universe is completely hosital to us.
 His big warining is that as we move toward an Artificial Intellegence, we must be very careful because it may decide that we are no longer needed and it could bring about the end of the human race.
 I don't doubt that this is possible, but I think he misses the Luminous Ground that Alexander speaks of in the Nature of Order.
 Now Yudkowsky would probably reject this seeminly silly concept out right.

-The Luminous Ground is a concept that there is some 'other' that causes nature to work toward wholness.
+The Luminous Ground is a concept that there is some 'other' that causes nature to work toward wholeness.
 To his credit Alexander spends hundreds of pages laying out empirical evidence that this is in fact the case.
 Perhaps some of it is sketch and it needs fleshing out, especially in areas outside of architecture, but to Alexander's credit the is exactly what he is calling for.

 If Alexander is correct then we less of a concern of rouge AI if the develpment of it follows a stepwise pathway that ensures that wholeness is increased.
 A wholness aware and wholness preserving AI should preserve and augment humanity instead of destroying it.

 To be fair Alexander does point out ways in which some parts of a wholness may break themselves up in order to increase wholenss and it does take a bit of faith, an perhaps hubris, to say that human beings increase the wholness to an effect that an advanced AI would want to keep us around.

 Postulate: If we approach AI development from a stepwise refinement manner and attempt to preserve and build wholness, we will find an easier path to friendly AI.

 Theory: Past stepwise refinement has been in the business of increasing wholness and has typically not eleminated but enhanced existing culture and life.